 - There Identify the programs that you are not using regularly and don’t want to run automatically.

 - Make sure do not disable your programs published by Microsoft Corporation.

 Disable Unwanted Startup Services

-Also After Disable Startup programs disable some unnecessary services which run on windows startup And on background use system resources and cause windows running slow.
+Also After Disable Startup programs disable some unnecessary services which run on windows startup And on the background use system resources and cause windows to run slow.

 To disable unwanted startup services